-- Integrations with logistics and warehousing software (e.g. Market Man, Fourth)
+- Integrations with logistics and warehousing software (e.g. Fourth)

 - Integrations with staff management software (e.g. Deputy, Planday)

 (Think you’re paying more than this?
-Take advice)
+Call us for advice.)

-When somebody pays by card, if you would like your system to update, you need something called a payments integration.
+If you would like your system to update when a customer makes a card payment, you need something called a payments integration.
 (The alternative is to manually enter everything twice.)
 Some payment processors will integrate with some POS systems, but you can’t have any payment processor with any POS system.
 For that reason, we’d recommend that you start with the software/POS first, and come to the payment processing afterwards.
 If you choose a well-integrated POS, there should be plenty of processors to choose between; but when choosing POS software, do be aware that some companies subsidise cheap POS pricing by forcing you onto expensive processing.